Universal history (genre): Greco-Roman historiography

-In Greco-Roman antiquity, the first universal history was written by Ephorus (fl.
-4th century BC).
+In Greco-Roman antiquity, the first universal history was written by Ephorus (405–330 BCE).
 This work has been lost, but its influence can be seen in the ambitions of Polybius (203–120 BC) and Diodorus (fl.
 1st century BC) to give comprehensive accounts of their worlds.
 Herodotus' History is the earliest surviving member of the Greco-Roman world-historical tradition, although under some definitions of universal history it does not qualify as universal because it reflects no attempt to describe an overall direction of history or a principle or set of principles governing or underlying it.
 Polybius was the first to attempt a universal history in this stricter sense of the term:

-Metamorphoses by Ovid has been considered as a universal history because of its comprehensive chronology—from the creation of mankind to the death of Julius Caesar a year before the poet's birth.
+Metamorphoses by Ovid has been considered as a universal history because of its comprehensive chronology—from the creation of humankind to the death of Julius Caesar a year before the poet's birth.
 In Leipzig are preserved five fragments dating to the 2nd century AD and coming from a world chronicle.
 Its author is unknown, but was perhaps a Christian.
 Later, universal history provided an influential lens on the rise of Christianity in the Roman Empire in such works as Eusebius's Ecclesiastical History, Augustine's City of God, and Orosius' History Against the Pagans.